Part II: How to Manage Real Estate Investments That Are Not Local

 I’m a registered financial consultant, investment representative, certified wealth protection planner, and certified Medicaid, the planner.
 I’m a real estate broker, mortgage broker (32 years), and I’m also a life insurance agent.

-Basically, I do everything that there is financial, except for taxes and I'm not an attorney--that's why I partner with Mark Kohler because he is a CPA and attorney.
+Basically, I do everything that there is financial, except for taxes and I’m not an attorney–that’s why I partner with Mark Kohler because he is a CPA and attorney.

 Between the two of us, we can really cover the waterfront.
 I think what really sets me aside as a financial adviser is it’s not all about stocks, bonds, and mutual funds.
 Stocks, bonds, and mutual funds are viable tools.
 We like them, they have their purpose.
 But with a background in real estate and being a real estate investor, I realized that real estate is really a wonderful financial investment.